churchmanlab/human-mitoribosome-profiling/README.md

 # Data availability and manuscript

 Fastq files are deposited in the GEO database under the accession number GSE173283.
-The link to our full manuscript will be provided here upon publication.
+The link to our publication is https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02732-9.

 <img src="Image.jpg" width="90%">